DC League of Super-Pets: Plot

-The Kryptonite passes through Krypto's system, restoring his powers.
-He breaks himself and the other super pets out of prison, and attempts to free the Justice League, but Lulu launches them into space, along with Luthor.
-The other super pets rescue the Justice League while Krypto defeats Lulu, but she absorbs the orange kryptonite, becoming a mutated kaiju-sized version of herself.
-The League and the pets team up to stop her.
-Realizing she has become too powerful, Krypto decides to use the "Solar Paw Punch", a move that can defeat any supervillain, but will likely kill the user.
-The attack causes a massive explosion that removes the kryptonite from Lulu's brain and, shortly thereafter, her redeemed henchmen, Mark and Keith, trap her in a hot dog stand.
-Krypto accepts his fate, but Ace uses his invulnerability to save him.
+The Kryptonite shard passes through Krypto's system, restoring his powers.
+He breaks himself and the other super pets out of prison, and attempts to free the Justice League, but Lulu launches them into space along with Luthor, betraying her remaining henchmen while doing so.
+In order to stall Krypto, she attempts to kill Lois.
+However, the other super pets rescue the Justice League while Krypto saves Lois and defeats Lulu, but she absorbs the orange kryptonite, becoming a mutated kaiju-sized version of herself.
+The League and the pets team up to stop her, but she gains the upper-hand.
+Realizing Lulu has become too powerful, Krypto decides to use the "Solar Paw Punch", a move that can defeat any supervillain, but will kill the user.
+The attack causes a massive explosion that knocks the kryptonite out of Lulu's system, causing her to lose her powers and return to normal size while Krypto accepts his fate.
+Ace uses his invulnerability to save him.
+Shortly after, Lulu's redeemed henchmen, Mark and Keith, trap her in a hot dog stand for her crimes and betrayal.

 In the aftermath, Krypto allows Clark to marry Lois.
-The shelter pets, Mark, and Keith get adopted by the rest of the Justice League, with Ace being adopted by Batman.
+The shelter pets, Mark, and Keith get adopted by the rest of the Justice League: Ace by Batman, PB by Wonder Woman, Merton by The Flash, Chip by Green Lantern, Mark by Cyborg and Keith by Aquaman.
 Sometime later, the pets have formed their own superhero team called the "League of Super-Pets".

-In a mid-credits scene, Luthor is still trapped in his prison asking any passing super-animals to free him.
+In a mid-credits scene, Luthor is still trapped in his prison asking any passing super-animals to free him, without success.
 Meanwhile, Lulu is freed by Mercy, who adopts her.

-In a post-credits scene, Krypto and Superman encounter Black Adam and his dog, Anubis.
-Krypto tricks them into flying to Pluto.
+In a post-credits scene, Krypto and Superman encounter Black Adam and his dog, Anubis, but Krypto tricks them into flying to Pluto.